Guide to cutting unhealthy habits for a longer life while saving on your life insurance

 - Medication: Certain medication including contraception, cough and cold medications, migraine headache medications and weight loss drugs can all potentially lead to an increase in secondary hypertension.

 - Illegal drugs: Recreational drugs including cocaine and methamphetamine can lead to an increase in high blood pressure for regular users.

-Everyday habits that may increase risk of Hypertension
+Everyday habits that may increase the risk of hypertension

-- Bad Posture: Poor posture can cause bad back pain which can have damaging affect your spine and rib cage and cause potential harm to your lungs and heart.
-Frequent leaning and hunching can affect lung capacity by as much as 30% causing an increase in blood pressure as it is forced to work harder to regulate blood flow.
+- Bad posture: Poor posture can cause back pain which can have a damaging effect on your spine and rib cage and cause potential harm to your lungs and heart.
+Frequent leaning and hunching can affect lung capacity by as much as 30%, causing an increase in blood pressure as it is forced to work harder to regulate blood flow.

-- Eating Too Quickly: Men that eat their meals too quickly are 84% more likely of becoming overweight and women are just over twice as likely.
+- Eating too quickly: Men that eat their meals too quickly are 84% more likely to become overweight and women are just over twice as likely.
 Obesity has been recognised as a key cause of hypertension.

 - Overworking: Studies have shown that people who work more than 10 hours a day are 60% more likely to develop heart disease or have an attack than those that work the standard 7 hours a day.